Meadowlarke/Bibliography/Bibliography.md

 mm 87: Retransition.

 mm.
 86: FM.

-##### Moorman, Marissa J. "Anatomy of Kuduro: Articulating the Angolan Body Politic after the War." _African Studies Review_ 57, no. 3 (2014): 21-40.

-22: Descprition of Music videos.

-24: Metaphor of anatomy.

-26: History of Kuduro.

-29: Analyzing the movements of the dance.

-37: Kuduro as an avenue for social mobility.

 ##### Muñoz, José Esteban.
 "Theorizing Queer Inhumanisms: The Sense of Brownness." _GLQ: A Journal of Lesbian and Gay Studies_ 21, no. 2-3 (2015): 209-210.